-Brandi Clark Burton is a social entrepreneur, trusted green advisor, and recognized community leader who focuses her energy on connecting people, information and resources.
+Brandi Clark Burton is a social entrepreneur, trusted green advisor, writer, and recognized community leader who focuses her energy on connecting people, information and resources.
 Her passion is promoting healthier people, communities, businesses and planet; and offers professional services to help others do the same.

 Burton has become Austin’s de facto “green welcome wagon” and wayfinder.
-In fact the Austin Business Journal said, “If Austin had one green ambassador, it would be Brandi Clark.”
+In fact the Austin Business Journal said, “If Austin had one green ambassador, it would be Brandi.”
 She provides connections into the green scene, business development support, green guidance for homes and businesses, funding leads for green business ventures, and consulting for individuals looking to create careers with meaning.

 Brandi’s commitment to personal development, personal health and wellness, and right livelihood help her be a powerful and inspiring voice for change.
 She sees possibilities and pathways to change, calls people into action that is right for them, and inspires people to live their lives in alignment with their values.

 Brandi gladly shares the mission of an organization she admires (called the Pachamama Alliance) to “bring forth an environmentally sustainable, spiritually fulfilling and socially just human presence on this planet.”
 She believes we need to revive the label of “citizen” instead of “consumer” as the key way individuals are referred to and valued in our culture.

 She uses a variety of approaches and programs to raise awareness of and participation in socially and environmentally responsible business and consumer practices.
 She has produced numerous city-wide and regional events, conducted marketing and outreach for leading Austin green businesses, and become a regular public speaker on green topics.